+3.6.
+Classroom or Facility Use by Unsupervised Students

+Unsupervised use of classrooms or facilities by students may result in accidents, injuries, or damage to equipment.
+Tutors have a Duty of Care responsibility towards their students.
+Students are not permitted unsupervised in any classroom, lecture room or the following areas/classrooms under any circumstances:

+- Construction related, Engineering or Motor Vehicle workshops - Science laboratories, prep rooms, classrooms, or storerooms (refer to Section 30 for further details pertaining to H&S of Science Areas & Science Activities) - Performing Arts Studios and Creative Art rooms - IT & Media classrooms and Recording Studios - Training restaurants or kitchens - Hair & Beauty Salons - Conference rooms

+Only in exceptional circumstances will students be permitted to use low risk areas/classrooms for private study.
+Prior approval by the Curriculum Manager is required and if private study is approved then it is to be arranged and monitored by the student's relevant tutor.
+For further information and quidance please refer to Section 3.
+Offices and Communal Areas General Workplace Safety

 3.7.
-Classroom or Facility Use by Unsupervised Learners

-Unsupervised use of classrooms or facilities by learners may result in accidents, injuries or damage to equipment.
-Tutors have a Duty of Care responsibility towards their learners.
-Learners are not permitted unsupervised in any classroom, lecture room or the following areas/classrooms under any circumstances:

-- Construction related, Engineering or Motor Vehicle workshops - Science laboratories, prep rooms, classrooms, or storerooms - Performing Arts Studios and Creative Art rooms - IT & Media classrooms and Recording Studios - Training restaurants or kitchens - Hair & Beauty Salons - Conference rooms

-Only in exceptional circumstances will learners be permitted to use low risk areas/classrooms for private study.
-Prior approval by the Faculty Manager is required and if private study is approved then it is to be arranged and monitored by the student's relevant tutor:

-3.8.
 College Events

 All college events are to be assessed for any hazards and level of risk.
-For further information and guidance please refer to COP No37 Event Planning.
+For further information and guidance please refer to Section 29.
+Event Planning & Public Events.

-3.9.
+3.8.
 Display Screen Equipment (DSE)

 Employees who are required to use display screen equipment for continuous periods of an hour or more will be required to complete the online DSE training on ALO.
 After completing the training, they will be required to complete the Workstation Self-Assessment form, which is provided automatically at the end of their DSE training.
-Any remedial action from the Self-assessment is to be actioned initially by the employees manager and will be followed-up by the appropriate department i.e., HS&E, P&E and/or HR.
+Any remedial action from the Self-assessment is to be actioned initially by the employee's manager and will be followed up by the appropriate department i.e., H&S Team, P&E and/or HR.
 The College uses the Specsavers Corporate Eyecare scheme to provide eyesight tests and glasses required for DSE.
-For further details please also refer to COP No12 Display Screen Equipment.
+For further details please refer to Section 11.
+Display Screen Equipment.